DERMATOLOGY: A Handbook for Medical Students and Junior Doctors (3rd Edition)

 Resources For Career Events

-These PDFs (POSTER 1 & POSTER 2) are provided to be printed as either posters or leaflets for career events at your local institution.
+These PDFs (POSTER 1 and POSTER 2) are provided to be printed as either posters or leaflets for career events at your local institution.